David Archibald (politician)

 David Archibald (September 20, 1717 – 1795) was an Irish-born farmer and politician in Nova Scotia.
 He represented Truro Township in the Legislative Assembly of Nova Scotia from 1766 to 1770.

+Personal life

 He was born in Derry and came to Londonderry, New Hampshire in 1757.
 In 1762, Archibald settled in Truro Township.
 He had married Elizabeth Elliott in 1741.

+Political career

 Archibald was a justice of the peace and a major in the local militia.
-He was elected to the assembly in a 1766 by-election held after Charles Morris, Jr, who had been elected in both Truro and King's County, chose to represent the latter.
-Archibald died at Bible Hill.
+He was elected to the assembly in a 1766 by-election held after Charles Morris Jr, who had been elected in both Truro and King's County, chose to represent the latter.

+After Death

 His son Samuel, his grandson Samuel George William Archibald and his great-grandson Charles Dickson Archibald also served in the assembly.